AWooldrige/s3sup/README.md

 `[[path_specific]]` directive entry winning for equivalent directive keys.

 Along with `path`, the following directives can be set:
  * `ACL`: One of: private, public-read, authenticated-read.
+Default:
-Default 'public-read'.
+   'public-read'.
  * `StorageClass`: For an S3 website, usually either 'STANDARD' or 'REDUCED_REDUNDANCY'.
-Default 'STANDARD'.
+Default: 'STANDARD'.
  * `WebsiteRedirectLocation`: Instruct S3 to respond with a redirect to this URL, rather than serving the file.
- * `Cache-Control`: Set HTTP header value.
+ * `Cache-Control`: Set HTTP header value to control cache lifetime.
+Default:
+   'max-age=10'.
  * `Content-Disposition`: Set HTTP header value.
  * `Content-Type`: Set HTTP header value.
-Only override this if absolutely necessary, s3sup MIME type detection normally covers this.
+Only override this if absolutely necessary as s3sup MIME type detection normally sets this header correctly.
+   Default: automatically determined.
  * `charset`: Manually specify the character encoding of the file, which is appended to `Content-Type`.
+Usually setting charset in the global configuration section is adequate but this directives allows control on a path level.
  * `Content-Encoding`: Set HTTP header value.
 Only override this if absolutely necessary, s3sup encoding detection normally covers this.
+ * `Content-Type`: Set HTTP header value.
+Only override this if necessary as s3sup content encoding detection normally sets this header correctly.
+   Default: automatically determined.

-Use `s3sup inspect <filename>` to check the attributes that s3sup has calculated from your configuration settings:
+Use `s3sup inspect <filename>` to check the attributes that s3sup will set based on your configuration settings and defaults:

     $ s3sup inspect index.html
     ************************************************************